ARMmbed/mbed-os-5-docs/docs/tools/offline/debug_builds_cli.md

 ### Exporting with debug symbols

-You can also enable debug symbols when <a href="/docs/v5.7/tools/exporting.html" target="_blank">exporting your project</a> by using:
+You can also enable debug symbols when [exporting your project](/docs/v5.7/tools/exporting.html) by using:

 ```
 $ mbed export -i uvision -m K64F --profile mbed-os/tools/profiles/debug.json